Anthony Head: 1970s to 1990s

-His first role was in the musical Godspell; this led to roles in television on both BBC and ITV, one of his earliest being an appearance in the series Enemy at the Door (ITV, 1978–1980).
+One of his earlier roles was in the musical Godspell in 1978 with Su Pollard.
+In the same year, Head made his television debut in the London Weekend Television series Enemy at the Door as Clive Martel, of the island resistance.

 In the early 1980s he provided backing vocals for the band Red Box.
-As well he was Featured in the album Face in the Window (1983) by Two way.
+He was featured as well on the album Face in the Window (1983) by Two Way.
+In 1981, he featured as one of the 'Bobs' in the Not The Nine O'Clock News sketch 'Made by Roberts'.

-In the late 1980s, he appeared in a storyline series of twelve coffee commercials with Sharon Maughan for Nescafé Gold Blend.
-(A version made for North America featured the American brand name Taster's Choice.)
-The soap opera nature of the commercials brought him wider recognition, along with a part in the Children's ITV comedy drama Woof!
+In the late 1980s, he gained wider recognition as the man in the Gold Blend couple series of coffee commercials, alongside Sharon Maughan, for Nescafé Gold Blend between 1987 and 1993.
+(A version made for North America featured the American brand name Taster's Choice from 1990 to 1997).

 Head played Frank N. Furter in the 1990–91 West End revival of The Rocky Horror Show at London's Piccadilly Theatre, with Craig Ferguson as Brad Majors.
-In 1991 Head's rendition of "Sweet Transvestite" was released as a single by Chrysalis Records.
-Head played the role again in the summer of 1995 at London's Duke of York's Theatre, a 3 May 2006 tribute show at London's Royal Court Theatre, and a 14 October 2000 production at the Hard Rock Hotel and Casino, Las Vegas, Nevada.
+In 1991, Head's rendition of "Sweet Transvestite" was released as a single by Chrysalis Records.
+Head played the role again in the summer of 1995 at London's Duke of York's Theatre, a May 2006 tribute show at London's Royal Court Theatre, and an October 2000 production at the Hard Rock Hotel and Casino, Las Vegas, Nevada.

-Success on the stage and a number of brief appearances on American television, such as in the short-lived VR.5, led to accepting the role of Rupert Giles in Buffy the Vampire Slayer in 1997.
-For this role he lived full-time in the United States during the late 1990s and early 2000s, although his family continued to live in the UK.
-Head left the regular cast of Buffy during the show's sixth season and subsequently appeared several times as a guest star through the conclusion of the series.
-In many interviews at the time, Head said he left the show to spend more time with his family, having realised that he had spent most of the year outside Britain, which added up to more than half his youngest daughter's life.In 1985 Head appeared as the character Phil Norton in Howards' Way as one of Lynne Howard's (Tracey Childs) love interests.
+In 1997, he took on the role of Rupert Giles in Buffy the Vampire Slayer.
+While playing this role he lived in the United States during the late 1990s and early 2000s, although his family continued to live in the UK.
+Head left the regular cast of Buffy during the show's sixth season and subsequently appeared several times as a guest star until the conclusion of the series.